Types of Data

 b) State one advantage and one disadvantage of Chidi choosing to use this type of data.

-b) One advantage of Chidi using this data is that he saves a lot of time that he would’ve had to use collecting it himself.
+- One advantage of Chidi using this data is that he saves a lot of time compared to collecting it himself

-1) Eleanor is measuring the length of everyone in her class’s hair.
-State
+Question 2: Eleanor is measuring the length of everyone in her class’s hair.
+State:

-a) Whether this data is primary or secondary, and
+a) Whether this data is primary or secondary.

 b) Whether this data is categorical, discrete, or continuous.

-a) Eleanor is measuring it herself, so the data is primary.
+a) Since Eleanor is measuring the data herself, the data is primary.

-b) She is measuring the length, and technically length can take any value, so the data is continuous.
+b) She is measuring hair length, which can have any value, including values that are not whole numbers, so the data is continuous.

-3) Michael wants to collect information about how many children the people in his town have.
-He chooses to question people directly about the number of children they have.
+Question 4: Michael wants to collect information from families in his town about the number of children they have.
+He chooses to question people directly to obtain this data.

 a) State whether his data will be primary or secondary.